Maria Orsola Bussone

 Maria Orsola Bussone (2 October 1954 – 10 July 1970) was an Italian Roman Catholic and a member from the Focolare Movement.
 Bussone's involvement in her adolescence in parish activities led her to Catholic Action as well as to other movements that she served as an active participant; she learnt the guitar and liked sports and music which she engaged in with her close friends.
 But those who knew her attested to her deep spiritual desires which she found sated in the Focolore Movement that she first came into contact with in the late 1960s.
 Bussone desired to act as a vessel for the goodness of God and desired that He would "…use me as He wants".
 Bussone died in an accident in 1970 and there were immediate calls to launch a process for beatification due to the impact she had made on local communities.

-The cause for her beatification - which saw her declared as a Servant of God - commenced in mid-1997 under Pope John Paul II.
-On 18 March 2015 Pope Francis declared her to be Venerable after confirming her life of heroic virtue.